thornbill/polymod-sqlite/README.md

 ## Documentation

 This library implements the specifications for Sources in Polymod.
-Additional information about using Sources with Polymod can be found in the [Polymod documentation](https://github.com/dstreet/polymod#sources).
+Additional information about using Sources in Polymod can be found in the [Polymod documentation](https://github.com/dstreet/polymod#sources).

 ### SqliteSource